carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 > ## Phyloseq objects
-> Finally, we can review our object and see that all datasets (i.e. JC1A, JP4D, and JP41) are in the our object.
+> Finally, we can review our object and see that all datasets (i.e. JC1A, JP4D, and JP41) are in the object.
 > If you look at our Phyloseq object, you will see that there are more data types
-> that we can use to build our object(?phyloseq), such as a phylogenetic tree and metadata
+> that we can use to build our object(`?phyloseq()`), such as a phylogenetic tree and metadata
 > concerning our samples.
 These are optional, so we will use our basic
 > phyloseq object for now, composed of the abundances of specific OTUs and the
 > names of those OTUs.
 {: .callout}

-### Plot alpha diversity
+## Plot alpha diversity

 We want to know how is the bacterial diversity, so we will prune all of the non-bacterial organisms in our metagenome.
 To do this we will make a subset